d32f123/openbsd-server-setup/README.md

 * Shell: zsh, oh-my-zsh, tmux
 * SSH
 * Web server – nginx with automatic http to https redirect and A+ SSL
-* Mail server – OpenSMTPD, Dovecot, Rspamd, RainLoop
+* Mail server – OpenSMTPD, Dovecot, Rspamd, Redis
+* Brute force protection: PF

 ## Prerequisites
 You will have to set up some DNS records prior to running this script.